 What is meal planning?

-It is what is says, it’s taking the time to work out your meals for the entire week.
+Meal Planning is about taking the time to plan your meals for the entire week.
 This way, instead of planning lunch and dinner ideas daily, you know ahead of time what you will be eating and will have the ingredients to make those meals.

 The benefits of meal planning